AsPerUnusual/ShaderGraphTextureMixer/README.md

 ### ShaderGraphTextureMixer
-A texture mixer / "swizzler" setup using Shader Graph in Unity
+A texture color channel mixer / "swizzler" setup using Shader Graph in Unity

 A quick way to take images and set them to certain channels and re-arrange those channels as well.